-Looking for new computer parts is really good fun.
-Well, at least it used to be until computer hardware became more expensive and prices stopped dropping.
+Looking for new computer parts is terrific fun.
+Well, at least it used to be until computer hardware became more expensive, and prices stopped dropping.
 Luckily, there are several decent options if you’re looking for cheaper hardware, both brand new and second-hand.

 In no particular order, here are some of the best online stores for finding cheap(ish) computer parts when repairing your machine or looking to build a new one from scratch.